mdom/morepub/README.md

 # DESCRIPTION

 morepub is a basic epub reader, that converts an epub to a single html document.
-If the controlly tty is a terminal the documentation is opened with _lynx(1)_ otherwise the generated html is printed to stdout.
-All internal links are preserved.
+If the controlly tty is a terminal the document is opened with _lynx(1)_ otherwise the generated html is printed to stdout.

+All internal links are rewritten and links to important sections of the epub file are added to the top of the document.

 # COPYRIGHT AND LICENSE